Have you been wondering about what your return on investment would be from the Zillow Premier Agent program? Is it worth your time, money, and effort?

 Craig’s profile has got a number of great things going for it.

 First of all, he and his team have taken the time (a lot of it from the looks of it) and claimed ALL their past sales.
-With more than 2,000 transactions listed on Zillow, his track record of success is easy for consumers to see.
+With more than 2,000 transactions listed on Zillow, his track record of success is easy for visitors to see.

 Craig has also made soliciting great reviews a priority, as evidenced by his more than 300 reviews, none of them less than four out of five stars.
 In many cases, Craig has responded to these reviews, thanking the reviewer, further demonstrating his commitment to engaging and connecting with his clients.